skip to main content

 Order onlineView Plans

 AT&T doesn’t bundle TV with its fiber internet even though we list bundles above.
 Instead, you can sign up for DIRECTV through AT&T to complement its fiber internet.
+You can stream DIRECTV to any TV without a satellite dish.
+You can also get traditional satellite TV service if you can’t get high-speed internet.
 There are no perks or discounts as seen with traditional TV and internet bundles.

 Mediacom’s pricing for its gigabit plan and Variety TV includes a few extra perks than its other bundles, like the XtreamHD receiver.
 As with its standard internet service, its bundled plans go up in price after the first year, so be wary about what you tack on after you sign up.